 Define whether or not conversions on Fail Traffic destinations will be paid to Partners.
 Please note that the Partner must have visibility for the Fail Traffic destination in order for the Pay Partner feature to function properly.

 Turning on the Pay Partner toggle allows for paying your partner for conversions on the defined Fail Traffic offer, unlike a typical Fail Traffic redirect.
+The conversion will also be fired to the Partner using their Click ID they passed in the original click, if "Fire Partner Postback" is enabled on the fail offer.
 However, the original click is still considered invalid and will track as an Invalid Click in reporting.

 Reporting in your Partner Portal